hallogameboy/JEDI/README.md

 ### Data Format

-Each training/testing file should match the following JSON format:
+Each line in every training/testing file should match the following JSON format:

 ```
 {